-Vacation and PTO can be touchy subjects, so it’s best to get them out in the open early on in an employee’s lifecycle—namely, in recruiting and onboarding.
+Vacation and PTO (paid time off) can be touchy subjects.
+So it’s best to get them out in the open early on in an employee’s lifecycle—namely, in recruiting and onboarding.
 Make sure your new hires clearly understand your organization’s policies around requesting time off and using PTO appropriately.
 It’s also a good idea to directly address peak work periods for your organization when PTO might be restricted.

-Summertime is a season of opportunity – the weather can be beautiful, and maybe one day you wake up on a sunny Friday morning and decide today is too nice a day to sit in an office all day.
+Summertime is a season of opportunity.
+The weather can be beautiful, and maybe one day you wake up on a sunny Friday morning and decide today is too nice a day to sit in an office all day.
 But if too many people on your team decide the same thing, your department could be left hanging.
 Curb this summer exodus by establishing a policy that creates a timeframe for when PTO requests must be submitted.
 Don’t make it too rigid as to make PTO unrealistic, but be firm in maintaining those timeframes so that you can plan ahead for employee absences.

-Help Arrange for Coverage
+3. Help Arrange for Coverage

-Of course, employees will take time off throughout the year; it’s important for employees to be able to unplug and recharge away from work.
+Of course, employees will take time off throughout the year.
+It’s important for employees to be able to unplug and recharge away from work.
 Since you have set policies in place that will let you know well in advance when there will be gaps in employee attendance, help your team and the impending vacationer sort out who will cover what in their absence.

-Involve Employees in Decisions
+4. Involve Employees in Decisions

 On those occasions where multiple employees ask for the same time period off, bring the team together to discuss possible compromises and solutions.
 There might be a way to accommodate all of these requests, but it will require give and take from every team member to be successful.
 Otherwise, you as the manager might have to step in and make some tough decisions.

-Know When to Say No
+5. Know When to Say No

 Sometimes, there will be an instance where you simply cannot accommodate someone’s PTO request.
 When that happens, clearly communicate why they cannot take the time off they asked for, and help find a better timeframe for them to take their PTO.
-Make sure that you’re not excessively restricting employees from leaving on prime vacation days, but if it’s a real problem for the team or organization to not have that employee working through that time period, it’s up to you as manager to make and communicate that decision.
+Make sure that you’re not excessively restricting employees from leaving on prime vacation days.
+But if it’s a real problem for the team or organization to not have that employee working through that time period, it’s up to you as manager to make and communicate that decision.